 - Attend formal lectures and symposia dealing with the latest advances in health research.

 - Network and exchange information with peers and other members of the NIH scientific community.

-- Gain experience presenting scientific results at journal clubs, lab seminars, and the Annual NIH Summer Research Poster Day.
+- Gain experience presenting scientific results at journal clubs, lab seminars, the Annual NIAMS Intramural Research Program Retreat, and the Annual NIH Summer Research Poster Day.

-The Summer Internship Program in Biomedical Research is for students 16 years of age or older who meet the following requirements:
+The Summer Internship Program in Biomedical Research is for undergraduates and students in professional programs (M.D., Ph.D., M.D./Ph.D., D.D.S., Pharm.
+D., etc.) who meet the following requirements:

 - U.S. citizen or permanent resident.